puppetlabs/puppetlabs-accounts/README.markdown

 ### Customize the home directory

-If the account being managed uses the bash shell, a simple bashrc and bash\_profile rc file is managed by Puppet for each account.
-These rc files read the following files, which are not automatically managed by Puppet, in the following order:
+A simple bashrc and
+bash\_profile rc file is managed by Puppet for each account.
+These rc files add some simple aliases, update the prompt, add ~/bin to the path, and source the following files (which are not managed by this module) in the following order:

  1. `/etc/bashrc`
  2. `/etc/bashrc.puppet`